Expert Hot Tub Filters Guide - Everything You Need To Know

 It is not enough even if you use chlorine to sanitize your hot tub.
 Dirt and debris are not dissolved by sanitizers.

-While some filters are able to trap some types of bacteria, others filter chemical contaminants.
+While some filters can trap some types of bacteria, others filter chemical contaminants.

 Even though filters don’t remove all bacteria from hot tub water, O-Care provides a solution for using up to 78% less chlorine and bromine.
 Our product helps you reduce the use of hot tub chemicals and to help your filter live longer.